-Baked oatmeal is a nutrient-rich breakfast that is as to make as it is delicious.
-I love adding pecans and raisins to this dish but you can swap in whatever you love (tip: my kids love chocolate chips but cranberries would also be delightful)!
+Baked oatmeal is a nutrient-rich breakfast that is as easy to make as it is delicious.
+I love adding pecans and raisins to this dish but you can swap in whatever you love.
+My kids love chocolate chips but cranberries would also be delightful!

 Baked Oatmeal for Meal Prep